SergiyLichenko/Library/README.md

   !
 Currently it is not fully localized for English users

-If you would be a director of the library this program will allow you to manage all your processes
+Imagine if you are a director of a library, this program will allow you to manage all your processes

 Example of usage: